qbicsoftware/spring-boot-rest-service-template/README.md

 This work is licensed under the [MIT license](https://mit-license.org/).

-Note: This work uses the [Spring Framework](https://github.com/spring-projects) and derivatives from the Spring framework family, which are licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+**Note**: This work uses the [Spring Framework](https://github.com/spring-projects) and derivatives from the Spring framework family, which are licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).